-The previous unit discussed on Financial System - Indian and International Scenario.
-The economic development of a country depends on the progress of its various economic units - the Corporate Sector, the Government Sector, and the Household Sector.
-The role of the financial sector in savings function and credit function was briefly discussed.
+Financial System - Indian and International Scenario.

+The economic development of a country depends on the progress of its various economic units - the Corporate Sector, in savings function and credit function was briefly discussed.
 Basic information with respect to the money market, capital market, forex market, and credit market was deliberated.
 The unit further discussed details on the Primary market, Secondary market, government securities market, and ADR.
 GDR and debt instruments in the international markets were discussed in the previous unit.

+Government Sector, and the Household Sector.
+The role of the financial sector

 The time value of money is an important part of financial management.
 Time value of money is all about compounding and discounting the rupee value.
 Suppose you can buy 10 mangoes for ₹ 100 today.
 However, you can buy only 9 mangoes of the same quality for the same amount after one year.
 You cannot purchase the same quantity or more because the purchasing power of money has declined in the future.
 This is called time value of money.
 Over a period of time, the value of ₹ 100 depreciates.
 This whole idea, when applied to the business world, means investing in the present market in those projects, which would yield higher return in the future market/period or comparing the future yields from the project to the present market.
 This unit intends to provide an overview of time value of money and applicability of various concepts of time value of money.

-- After reading through the unit, the student should be able to: - Explain the meaning and concept of time value of money - Describe the process of compounding and discounting
+12.2 meaning and concept of time value of money ?
+Describe the process of compounding and discounting

+Objectives ?
+After reading through the unit, the student should be able to: ?
+Explain the